2ndSightLab/ai-tracker/awswishlist.md

 ```
 Oh and then randomly I put a restriction on my SCP to only allow actions in region us-east-1.
 I hit the enable button wone more time.
 And it works.
 What?
 Is this just a timing issue?
 What is going on here it is very, very confusing.

+Oh and I forgot to mention I removed the permission to CreateServiceLinkedRole from the SCP before that also.
+So telling me I need to allow creation of a ServiceLinkedRole in the SCP which both Amazon Q and Google aimode was telling me to do was not the problem.

 🟠 AWS console when I try to add KMS key to identity center tells me that I do not have permissions to list aliases but when I go to CloudTrail I cannot find the failed action and error related to that attempt.

 🟠 When diagnosing someeting with Amazon Q need to be able to ask follow on questions when it gives incorrect or incomplete answer.